TrynkaLab/tglow-r/README.md

   Assuming all assays have the same column order
 ```

-TglowAssays can also be slices.
+Individual TglowAssays can also be sliced, in this case it is safe to use integers to select features.
 ```
 # Select the 50th cell
 tglow$raw[50,1]